anthonybocci/migrate-log/doc/input_modules/Monolog.markdown

 the documentation you need to create Monolog logs are at the link, so I will not describe here the strucure of a Monolog log.

-One of the input modules this program can manage is Monolog, and as module it needs some arguments.
+One of the input modules this program can manage is Monolog, and as a module it needs some arguments.

 ## Informations